-ADVANCED PLACEMENT HUMAN 2150 - Full Year Gr.
-10,11, 12 Prerequisite: APES and HWC GEOGRAPHY Screened
+AP Human Geography 2150 - Full Year Gr.
+10,11, 12 Prerequisite: APES and HWC Screened

 This course can replace World Cultures as the 10th grade requirement or be taken as an elective in 11th or 12th grade.
 AP Human Geography presents high school students with the curricular equivalent of an introductory college-level course in human geography or cultural geography.
 Content is presented thematically rather than regionally and is organized around the discipline's main subfields: economic geography, cultural geography, political geography, and urban geography.
 The approach is spatial and problem-oriented.
 Case studies are drawn from all world regions, with an emphasis on understanding the world in which we live today.
 Historical information serves to enrich analysis of the impacts of phenomena such as globalization, colonialism, and human-environment relationships on places, regions, cultural landscapes, and patterns of interaction.
 By the end of the course, students should have developed skills in approaching problems geographically, using maps and geospatial technologies, thinking critically about texts and graphic images, interpreting cultural landscapes, and applying geographic concepts such as scale, region, diffusion, interdependence, and spatial interaction, among others.
 Completion of a summer assignment is required.
-Students cannot transfer from AP Human Geography to World Cultures after the first four weeks of the first semester.
-At the end of the first semester, a student may request a transfer from AP Human Geography to World Cultures for the second semester.
 There is a strong expectation that students will take the AP examination in May.